gk646/eml/README.md

 - more than just NN
     - also Regression, Trees...
 - Strong compile options
-- Support model imports (pytroch, tensorflow)
+- Support model imports (pytorch, tensorflow)
 - Models are defined at runtime
     - Types for activation and weights are templates (quantization)
 - Support quantization